Doctoral Students

 Carter Barnett

-Carter studies the history of medical institutions in the 19th/20th-century Middle East.
-He received his BA in History and Arabic from Baylor University and an MA in Middle Eastern Studies from the University of Texas at Austin.
-In 2022, he joined the History of Medicine doctoral program.
-His MA thesis examined the ambivalent interaction between missionary medicine and Palestinian society, politics and law.
-His present research takes interest in the history of (post)colonial medical institutions in the Middle East, focusing on the intersections between religion, international health organizations and changing medical practices.
+Carter studies the history of Christian and Islamic healing in the Middle East.
+He holds a BA in History and Arabic from Baylor University and an MA in Middle Eastern Studies from the University of Texas at Austin.
+In 2022, he joined the doctoral program in the History of Medicine.

 Emily Clark